 - We encourage staff to cycle or use public transport rather than bring cars into work

-- Part of the scheme is to support a charity initiative, so we introduced an annual charity coffee morning, this year supporting Sobell House
+- Part of the scheme is to support a charity initiative, so we introduced an annual charity coffee morning, this year supporting Berks, Bucks & Oxon Wildlife Trust (BBOWT)

-We have a Green Impact noticeboard on level 3 of the RSL, which has more information on what we are doing to green the RSL.
+We have a Green Impact noticeboard on Level 3 of the RSL, which has more information on what we are doing to green the RSL.
+Our energy certificate can be seen here.

 What can readers do to help?